juiyangchang/CarND-Term1-Traffic-Sign/README.md

 During data preprocessing, we process the image by first converting the image from RGB to YUV, the equations I followed can be found on the [wiki](https://en.wikipedia.org/wiki/YUV#Conversion_to.2Ffrom_RGB):

-$ Y = 0.299 R + 0.587 G + 0.114 B $
+* Y = 0.299 R + 0.587 G + 0.114 B

-$ U = 0.492 B - Y $
+* U = 0.492 B - Y

-$ V = 0.877 R - Y $
+* V = 0.877 R - Y

-(Note that I made an mistake here that the U channel actually approximately $0.492(B - Y)$, or, $-0.147R -0.288G + 0.436 B$.
-Similar mistake was made with the V channel.
+(Note that I made an mistake here that the U channel actually approximately 0.492(B - Y), or, -0.147R -0.288G + 0.436 B.  Similar mistake was made with the V channel.
 But I have been using this pipeline and can only leave the correct preprocessing into future work.)
 The Y channel, which is brightness channel, are then histogram equalized to enhance the contrast with `cv2.equalizeHist`.
 In [Sermanet and LeCun (2011)](http://yann.lecun.com/exdb/publis/pdf/sermanet-ijcnn-11.pdf), they considered similar preprocessing pipeline where they would first convert image to YUV and then "The  Y  channel is  then preprocessed with  global and local contrast normalization" (quote from their paper), while U and V channels were left unchanged.
 Finaly we normalize each channel by `X = (X - 128) / 128.`, this will make each channel be within the range of [-1, 1].

 Below I show an example of the preprocessed image.
 ![Example of preprocessed image.][image3]